-Speckled Trout Review is an independent literary magazine published, at this time, in an electronic format.
-We like good storytelling in poems metaphorically rich and ripe with imagery, poems in which every word counts, poems that look like poems.
+Speckled Trout Review is an independent literary magazine published, at this time, in an electronic format and special print issues.
+We like good storytelling in poems metaphorically rich and ripe with imagery, poems in which every word counts.
 Good rhythm is nice, too.
-However, abstract is not our thing; neither is overt political stuff.
-Appalachian poets are welcome here, in addition to many other subjects, styles, and work from poets spanning the globe.
+Abstract is not our thing; neither is overt political stuff.
+Appalachian poets are welcome here, in addition to many other subjects, styles, and work from poets across the globe.

 Nancy Dillingham’s poetry, short stories, and commentaries have appeared in a variety of literary journals, newspapers, and magazines such as the Asheville Poetry Review, Raleigh News & Observer, and Mountain Xpress.
 Her poetry collection Home was nominated for a Southern Independent Booksellers’ Alliance Award.
 She is a sixth generation Dillingham from Big Ivy and lives in Asheville.